kzys/blog/en/content/posts/2021/eink-android.md

 ### Does O'Reilly app support paging instead of scrolling?

-I couldn't find the option on the iPad app, but the Android app apparently supports paging.
+I couldn't find the option on the iPad app, but the Android app supports paging, at least on my OnePlus 5T.

 ### BOOX's bold font issue